puzpuzpuz/blog/clcvubsbd000009icd6j65twa.md

 When a worker thread picks up a task, it starts executing it.
 It scans through the data, applies the filter (`WHERE` clause) and calculates the intermediate result for each aggregate function (`min`, `max` and `avg` in our example).
 A convenient way to store the result is a hash table holding `<int, <int, int, float>>` key-value pairs.
 Here, we use `int` type for the key assuming that `sensor_id` is an integer column and each `<int, int, float>` tuple stands for the intermediate results of our three aggregate functions.

-Once a task gets executed, the worker needs to write the intermediate result (hash table) into an in-memory queue to be consumed and gathered by the orchestrator thread.
+Once a task is executed, the worker must write the intermediate result (hash table) into an in-memory queue to be consumed and gathered by the orchestrator thread.

 ### Gather (and merge)